antzGames/Godot-Compatibility-Decal-Node/README.md

 ⚠️This plugin is currently experimental and not recommended for production use.

-🕵️ I'm seeking expert-level shader assistance to help resolve the current issues—particularly for the Compatibility Renderer.
+🕵️ I'm seeking expert-level shader assistance to help resolve the current limitations listed below.

 Known limitations: